c6o/docs/content/guides/firstapp.md

 #### `index.ts`

 The provisioner npm module exports a Provisioner class that implements several methods in `index.ts`.
 The Node-RED provisioner uses mixin classes to implement Provisioner methods.
-In the example below, the provisioner supports remove and create action as well as command line help.
+In the example below, the provisioner supports remove and create actions as well as command-line help.

 ```typescript
 import { mix } from 'mixwith'